andresaltamiranom/ICPC-Handbook/Geometry/Polygon.md

 ```

-**Input:** Two polygons.
+**Input:** Two polygons. (**Note:** Polygons must be convex.)

 **Output:** A polygon outlining the intersection of the two original polygons.

 Given two polygons, returns the resulting polygon of the intersection between the two original polygons.
-If there is no intersection, returns a polygon with size < 3. //TODO
+If there is no intersection, returns a polygon with size < 3.

+To solve this problem we will create a _set_ that will contain all the points that will be in the final polygon.
+We iterate over every point in the first polygon.
+If a point of the first polygon is inside the second polygon, then this point will be included in _result_, as we are sure that it is part of the resulting polygon. (**NOTE:** The points in _result_ are not necessarily the points that will outline the resulting polygon.
+These points could be **inside** the resulting polygon, which is why we find the convex hull of the resulting polygon at the last line of the function).
+Inside our first _for_ that iterates over _p1_, we do another _for_ loop to iterate over every of the second polygon's points.
+We will start creating line segments for each consecutive pair of points, both for _p1_ and _p2_, and test whether these line segments intersect.
+If they intersect in one point (are not parallel), then the point of intersection will be part of _result_.
+However, if both line segments are the same for both polygons, then only if the rightmost point of _p1_ is greater than the leftmost point of _p2_ and the rightmost point of _p2_ is greater than the leftmost point of _p1_ will there be an overlap, and thus we should include this in _result_.
+In this case, the points we want for the intersecting polygon are the leftmost point of _p2_ and the rightmost point of _p1_, since they are the points closer together (and thus enclosing the resulting polygon).
+We repeat this until all points inside or on the edge of the resulting polygon have been found for _p1_ on _p2_.
+Afterwards, we repeat the process of _pointInPolygon()_, but this time checking if any point that makes up _p2_ is inside _p1_, and adding them to _result_ if they are.

+Finally we create a polygon with all the points found inside the intersecting polygon and return the convex hull of these points.

-Here we use a different helper function _pointInPolygon()_ to find a point in a polygon.
+Note that here we use a different helper function, _pointInPolygon()_, to find a point in a polygon.
 This function runs faster than the other function defined to find a point inside a polygon, but it only works for convex polygons, whereas the other function works for both convex and concave polygons.
 We can safely use this function since our function _intersection()_ only accepts convex polygons as input.